lukejamesmorrison/version-js/README.md

 setPatch(); // Set Patch version
 ```

-All modifiers accept either a `string` or `integer` representation of a number.
+All modifiers accept either a `string` or `integer` representation of a positive integer.

 ### Comparison